 Once the Notice of Opposition is received at the Office and given an opposition number it then conducts an admissibility check.
-This involves checking that all the formalities have been complied with and the official opposition fee of \in 320 has been filed.
-Once the application has been accepted a copy of the Notice of Opposition is sent to the EUTM Applicant, or their representative, if applicable.
-The Office will also write to the Opponent and Applicant providing them with the timetable of procedural deadlines and initiates the "cooling-off" period.
+This involves checking that all the formalities have been complied with and the official opposition fee of €350 has been filed.
+Once the application has been accepted a copy of the Notice of Opposition is sent to the EUTM Applicant.
+They also write to the Opponent and Applicant providing them with the timetable of procedural deadlines and initiates the "cooling-off" period.